Shaun Brisley

-He began his career at Macclesfield Town and quickly became a first-team regular after he made his senior debut in March 2008, going on to make 142 league and cup appearances in just under 4 years.
+He began his career at Macclesfield Town.
+After his senior debut in March 2008, he quickly became a first-team regular, making 142 league and cup appearances in under 4 years.
 He joined Peterborough United on an initial loan deal in February 2012, which was made permanent three months later.
 He won the Football League Trophy with the club in 2014 and scored in the final.
-He was loaned out to Scunthorpe United, Northampton Town and Leyton Orient, before he joined Carlisle United on a free transfer in July 2016.
-He moved on to Notts County 12 months later, though was released after the club's relegation out of the English Football League at the end of the 2018–19 season.
+He was loaned out to Scunthorpe United, Northampton Town and Leyton Orient before he joined Carlisle United on a free transfer in July 2016.
+He moved on to Notts County 12 months later, though he was released after the club's relegation out of the English Football League at the end of the 2018–19 season.
 He signed with Port Vale in August 2019 and stayed at the club for two seasons before joining Wrexham in July 2021.
-He moved on to Buxton 12 months later.
+He moved on to Buxton 12 months later and then spent one season with Alfreton Town before moving on to Matlock Town.
+He was loaned to Congleton Town for the second half of the 2024–25 season.

 Career

 Macclesfield Town

 Brisley was born in Macclesfield and attended local schools Ivy Bank Primary School and Henbury High School.
-At the age of 13 he joined the Macclesfield Town youth-team and turned professional at the club at the age of 18.
+At the age of 13 he joined the Macclesfield Town youth team and turned professional at the club at the age of 18.
 He made his professional debut on 1 March 2008, in a 1–1 draw with Notts County at Moss Rose that was also Keith Alexander's first game as manager.
 He scored his first 2 goals for the club in a 2–1 home victory over Accrington Stanley on 29 March.
 He ended the 2007–08 season with ten League Two appearances to his name.
 He went on to establish himself in the Macclesfield's defence, featuring 43 times across the 2008–09 campaign, scoring goals in both the League Cup and FA Cup.
 He scored 2 goals in 36 appearances in the 2009–10 season and was sent off for the first time in his career after committing a professional foul on Chris O'Grady in a 3–0 defeat at Rochdale on 5 December.
 In August 2010, Brisley suffered a hip injury which required surgery, keeping him out of action for four months.
 The injury was caused by an extra bit of bone on his thigh bone, which was trimmed down and smoothed out under the surgery.
-He returned to action and was put back into the first-team by manager Gary Simpson, ending the 2010–11 season with 16 appearances to his name.
-Chairman Mike Rance said that he was disappointed to lose Brisley to Peterborough but was proud of the way the centre-back had come all the way through the club's academy.
+He returned to action.
+He was put back into the first-team by manager Gary Simpson, ending the 2010–11 season with 16 appearances to his name.
+Chairman Mike Rance said he was disappointed to lose Brisley to Peterborough but was proud that the centre-back had come through the club's academy.